Menu Close

 Gradac is the southernmost resort on the Makarska Riviera.
 Here you will find long, beautiful beaches.

-Several cities north of the Makarska Riviera
+Several places north of the Makarska Riviera

 It is only 50-65 km to many more beautiful places north of the Makarska Riviera.
 Take a day trip or rent a car/boat to see more of the Adriatic.